 For mosquito bites, there are measures that can help lower the risk for infection.

-- Avoid scratching the sites of the mosquito bites.
+- At first, avoid scratching the sites of the mosquito bites.
 Remember that scratching only provides momentary relief to the itchiness and doing so excessively can damage the skin.
-Once the skin is damaged, bleeding can occur and increases the likelihood for infection.
+Once there is skin damage, bleeding occurs and increases the likelihood for infection.

 - Application of anti-itch lotions can lessen the itchiness of mosquito bites.
 Those that contain diphenhydramine, calamine or hydrocortisone are highly effective.

 - The application of a cold compress or ice pack can lessen the itchiness.
 The cold works by constricting the blood vessels in the site which blocks the flow of blood to and from the bite.
-The pack must only be applied for 15 minutes at a time.
+Apply this pack for 15 minutes at a time.

 - Homemade paste made of meat tenderizer that contains papain or baking soda.
 Mix with water to create a paste.
 Apply on the site of the mosquito bites and reapply if needed until the itchiness settles.

-- Oral antihistamines can be given for serious allergic reactions to mosquito bites or there are several bites.
+- Lastly, provide oral antihistamines for serious allergic reactions to mosquito bites.
 The commonly used include those that contain diphenhydramine, cetirizine, loratadine or chlorpheniramine maleate.